Users on camera

 Participants can access the Networking tab from the app and have the same networking experiences as if they were connected to the web.

 For example, they can invite other participants to a video call and access the group rooms available.
 For both cases, they will have to allow InEvent to use their camera.
-To see an example, click here.
+To see an example, check out the Networking via Mobile App article.

 Changing your video background